Lynvale Bloomfield: Career

 A doctor by profession, Bloomfield was first elected to the Parliament of Jamaica in the 2011 general election.
 He was re-elected in 2016.

 Murder

-On the morning of 2 February 2019, Bloomfield was found stabbed to death at his home in Paisley Gardens.
+On the morning of 2 February 2019, Bloomfield was found stabbed to death at his home in Passley Gardens.
 His funeral took place at the Church of the Open Bible in Port Antonio on 23 February 2019.
 He was buried at Prospect Cemetery.
 21-year-old Simeon Anthony Sutherland of Buff Bay in Portland was detained on 13 February and charged with the murder on 2 March.
 The trial was postponed to April 2022.
 A bench warrant was issued in November 2022.